Hopefully, we will be hosting a UFLI tournament in the near future

 The Blockade Runners was founded in Raleigh, North Carolina in 1996 by Mike Randall.
 Mike was originally with the Front Runners Flyball team, which is based out of Michigan.
 Mike Randall wrote the first NAFA rulebook in 1985, and was also the first NAFA Executive Director.
 Additionally he is the only flyball participant to have two dogs in the NAFA hall of fame.
 Mike gradually retired from flyball between 2011 and 2012 and Tammy Bonas became team captain.
-Try as she might, she has been unsuccessful in trying to get someone else to take over.
+In 2020 Tammy designated Pam Schwentner and Meg Arpe as team Co-Captains.
+Tammy remains an active member of the team.

 The first person to join the Blockade Runners Flyball team was Charlene Saunders with her border collie, Brodie, in 1996.
 Since that time, the team has gone through multiple changes, but has always based itself on fun and a love for playing with our dogs.
 Blockade Runners were region 9 champions in (Years anyone?).

 The Blockade Runners was the first team in North Carolina to host a Flyball Tournament.
 It was held in conjunction with the Mighty Match in Raleigh, NC which was held in January, 1997.
 It was a cold and icy weekend, but teams came from as far north as Maryland and as far south as Georgia.
 The Blockade Runners, in conjunction with the other North Carolina Flyball teams, hosted the second North Carolina Flyball tournament in Charlotte, NC on April 1-2, 2000.

 Since that time Blockade Runners hosted multiple tournaments.

 1. While participation at practice, demos and tournaments is not mandatory, having fun is!

 3. Positive dog training, have fun with your dog!

 4. Everyone has input into lineups and seed times, but once they are submitted, no whining!